 The strategies for their different marketing methods to generate buyer and seller leads make sense to me.

-To generate buyer leads, for example, they run Google search ads with a strong focus on the right search intent.
+For example, they run Google search ads to generate buyer leads with a strong focus on the right search intent.

 Then, after a buyer clicks on a search ad, they come to a specific landing page where they can do a home search.

 During the search, a popup opt-in will appear, offering the potential buyer to stay updated on the property market, getting unique content, giant photos, and listing alerts in exchange for their contact information.

 Besides the standard search via the search on Zurple realtor websites, potential buyers can also search by marking a specific area on a map.